geoSpacer/Lidar-gridMetrics/README.md

 # Lidar-gridMetrics
-A collection of python scripts that automate FUSION gridMetric runs and assemble the output into ArcGIS
+A collection of python scripts that automate FUSION gridMetric runs and assemble the output into ArcGIS.
+The script takes a tile size that FUSION can use to process gridMetrics and a starting x/y coordinate.
+After gridMetrics is run for that tile, the edges are trimmed and the tile is imported/projected into arcGIS.
+After all the tiles are run, GDAL merge puts all the tiles together into one image and can export to a geoDB.
+See run_heightMetrics2017.py